peterLERNSAX/softwaredd/docs/src/api/routes.md

 Test coverage: `no`

-- Route for deleting customer to the database
+- Route for deleting a customer from the database
 - Method: `post`
 - Arguments:
   - customer_id of type: `int`